Anthony Breslin: St Patrick's Athletic

 On 18 December 2021, Breslin signed for St Patrick's Athletic on a 3-year contract, becoming new manager Tim Clancy's first signing for the club.
 He made his debut for the club on 11 February 2022, in the 2022 President of Ireland's Cup against Shamrock Rovers at Tallaght Stadium, playing the full 90 minutes as his side lost 5–4 on penalties after a 1–1 draw.
 He scored his first goal for the club on 2 September 2022, in a 2–1 win over Finn Harps at Richmond Park.
 On 6 November 2022, he scored in a 4–0 win at home to rivals Shelbourne in the final game of the season.
 On 12 November 2023, Breslin played there full 90 minutes in the 2023 FAI Cup Final, in a 3–1 win for his side over his former club Bohemians in front of a record breaking FAI Cup Final crowd of 43,881 at the Aviva Stadium.
 On 4 March 2024, he scored his first goal since November 2022 with a first half equaliser away to Waterford at the RSC.
 On 17 May 2024, Breslin made his 100th appearance in all competitions for the club in a 1–0 defeat to Derry City, in what was new manager Stephen Kenny's first game in charge of the club.
 Breslin featured in all 6 of the club's UEFA Conference League games during the summer of 2024, as they beat Vaduz of Liechtenstein and Sabah of Azerbaijan before a narrow 2–0 defeat on aggregate against Turkish side İstanbul Başakşehir in the Play-Off Round of the competition.
 On 29 October 2024, Breslin signed a new long term contract with the club.
 During the 2025 season Breslin lost his place in the first choice starting XI for the first time since joining the club, with manager Stephen Kenny instead opting to start Al-Amin Kazeem, or Jason McClelland in an unfamiliar left back role for him, coupled with a Patellar tendon injury Breslin suffered in early August 2025 resulted in him failing to start any of the 6 UEFA Conference League games in the club's European campaign.
 On 10 October 2025, he made his return from injury by playing the first half of a 4–0 win over St Mochta's in the Leinster Senior Cup, scoring a header from a corner to help earn his side a place in the final, in what was his first game in over 2 months.
+On 3 April 2026, he replaced the injured Jason McClelland from the bench early on, before scoring his side's third goal in a 4–1 victory over Sligo Rovers by rounding goalkeeper Sam Sargeant to finish.
+On 5 September 2026, he opened the scoring in the FAI Cup Quarter Final against his former club Bohemians.